-Good thing I did, because it worked.
-I sent a thank-you email that impressed my interviewers so much that they hired me within seven days.
+When interviewing at HubSpot, I sent a thank-you email that impressed my interviewers so much they hired me within seven days.
 Apparently that's 20 days faster than their average turnaround.

 Here is the step-by-step process you can follow of exactly what I did:

-Step 1: Don't listen to boring and repetitive advice online.
+1. Don't listen to boring and repetitive advice online

-If you search "Follow up email after interview" in Google, you will come across incredibly boring email templates, such as this one:
+If you search "Follow up email after interview" in Google, you'll come across incredibly boring email templates, such as this one:

 So, what's wrong with it?